lisamelton/video-transcoding-scripts/README.md

 <https://github.com/donmelton/video-transcoding-scripts>

+Make sure each script is executable by setting its permissions like this:

+    chmod +x transcode-video.sh

 And then copy the scripts to a directory listed in your `PATH` environment variable such as `/usr/local/bin`.

 ## Usage